 Rough fees for manuscript critiques are shown below.
-These are guideline prices – I usually negotiate prices for specific critiques on a case by case basis:
+These are guideline prices – precise pricing will depend on the exact length of your manuscript:

 Up to 3000 words (eg. synopses, opening chapters or short stories) – c.£60